nokau/Barotrauma-zht-edited/README_eng.md

   - **TCVanillaNew.xml**

 ### TCVanillaEditorTexts.SP.xml
-- This file is an edited version of TCVanillaEditorTexts.xml, one of the 3 files mentioned above; it contains translation to some of the item parameters that can be edited in Submarine Editor ot in-game.
+- This file is an edited version of *TCVanillaEditorTexts.xml*, one of the 3 files mentioned above; it contains translation to some of the item parameters that can be edited in Submarine Editor ot in-game.
 There are still missing lines and overall it is not complete yet.

 # Recommended Tools
 - Notepad++